DUNE/computing-training-202112/_episodes/10-code-makeover-day2.md

 ---
-title: Code-makeover
+title: Code-makeover Code Efficiency
 teaching: 90
 exercises: 0
 questions:
-- “Can CPU efficiencies be improved via code?"
+- Can CPU efficiencies be improved via code?
 objectives:
-- "Discuss code improvements for better efficiency."
+- Discuss code improvements for better efficiency.
 keypoints:
-- “CPU, memory, and build time optimizations are possible when good code practices are followed."
+- CPU, memory, and build time optimizations are possible when good code practices are followed.
 ---

 ## DUNE Computing Training May 2021